OpenAMP/openamp-docs/demos/replicate_firmware.rst

 Replicate Firmware Components
 *****************************

-This demonstration uses a single application, sent independently to the two remotes, utilising a demo script on the host.
+This demonstration uses a single application, sent independently to the two remotes, utilising a demo script on the main controller.

 The underlying OpenAMP architectural components used by these applications are